for-giobbe/PAINT/markdowns/part_3.md

 - the adjusted p value to cosider a gene DE
-- the logFC  to cosider a gene downregulated or upregulated - _i.e._ if 1.5 -> +1.5 and -1.5
+- the logFC  to cosider a gene downregulated or upregulated - _i.e._ if 1 -> +1 and -1
 - the DESeq2 results table
 - upregulated genes output file
 - downregulated genes output file
-- wetger to flip contrast (boolean - LogFc values are multiplied by -1)
+- wether to flip contrast (boolean - LogFc values are multiplied by -1)

-A total of 500 DE genes are found - of which 279 are downregulated and 221 upregulated.
+A total of 566 DE genes are found - of which 372 are downregulated and 194 upregulated.

 ![Image description](https://github.com/for-giobbe/PAINT/blob/main/images/vicia_DE.jpg)